Ind Provident Societies

 Cooperative Society

-A society may not be registered unless it is shown to the satisfaction of the registrar that it is a bona fide in cooperative society.
-It must be shown that it is intended to be conducted mainly for the benefit or the purpose of improving the living conditions and promoting the well-being of members of particular groups or communities.
+A society may not be registered unless it is shown to the satisfaction of the registrar that it is a bona fide cooperative society.
+It must be shown that it is intended to be conducted mainly for the benefit or the purpose of improving living conditions and promoting the well-being of members of particular groups or communities.
 It must be shown that there are good reasons to register under this legislation as opposed to as a company.

 A cooperative society does not include a society which carries on business with an objective making profits mainly for the purpose of dividends, bonus and interest on monies invested or deposited with the society.
 The society must have at least seven members.
 It may comprise of other registered societies.
 There must be at least two.